huggingface/blog/hf-bitsandbytes-integration.md

 If you want to read more details about how classic quantization techniques work, we recommend reading this [blog post](https://intellabs.github.io/distiller/algo_quantization.html) or the GPT3.int8() paper (XXX: link).

-While these basic techniques enable us to quantize transformers models, they usually lead to a drop in accuracy for larger models.
+While these basic techniques enable us to Deep Learning models, they usually lead to a drop in accuracy for larger models.
 The bnb-int8 implementation that we integrated into Hugging Face Transformers and Accelerate libraries is the first technique that does not degrade performance even for large models with 176B parameters, such as BLOOM.

-Now let's look at how it works.

 # A gentle summary of mixed int8 matrix multiplication for Large Language Models